ktam069/MSA_Phase_2_2019/README.md

-# MSA Phase 2 Project 2019 (General Stream)
+# MSA Phase 2 Project 2019

+King Hang Tam

 ## Description

-This is the phase 2 project for the MSA general stream, by King Hang Tam.
+This is the phase 2 project for the MSA general stream.

-The website allows the user to process videos.
-The main feature is (will be) the ability to filter out noise and other speakers.
+The website allows the user to process videos, with the main feature being the ability to filter out noise and secondary speakers.

 ## Dependencies